 This will initially cost but the security benefits certainly outweigh the initial payment.

-Everyone in the office will require a specific code or their own fob or card entry depending on the type of system you want.
-This allows you to closely monitor who is coming in and out of the building and is especially helpful if you have a lot of visitors or workmen on site as this can sometimes lead to more problems.
+To gain entry into the building, everyone in the office will require a specific code, their own fob, or an ID badge that you can find out here about.
+Which one you choose will depend on the type of system you want.
+This allows you to closely monitor who is coming in and out of the building and is especially helpful if you have a lot of visitors or workmen on-site as this can sometimes lead to more problems.

 Code entry, although secure, is not as safe as fobbed entry as a bystander may be able to easily see the code input by one of your employees.